gmarcomi/GALibrary/README.md

-# pcd-actors
+# GALibrary
-A mock system that abstract a simplified implementation of the [actor model](https://en.wikipedia.org/wiki/Actor_model).
+GALibrary(Gabriele's Actor Library) is a simplified implementation of the [actor model](https://en.wikipedia.org/wiki/Actor_model).
-The system has to be considered as a mock because the main components are intentionally left abstract.

 The main abstract types of the system are the following: